DAST

 In the Confirmation text field, you can use plain text, XPath expressions, or CSS selectors to identify elements that confirm you're logged in.
 This is particularly useful if you scan single page applications, because it enables you to target specific page elements.

-Here are some examples of confirmation text you can use:
+These are some examples of confirmation text:

 - Plain text: